cybozu/neco-containers/admission/docs/configuration.md

 | ----- | -------- | ------------------------------------------ |
 | rules | \[\]rule | A list of rules to enforce `spec.project`. |

 Each rule represents the restriction on the applications in a certain repository.
+If neco-admission has no rule for a given App's repoURL, neco-admission denies the API request.

 | Name       | Type       | Description                                                               |
 | ---------- | ---------- | ------------------------------------------------------------------------- |